JohnnyMilkshakes/pong/PROPOSAL.md

 * As a user, I want to pause and resume the game so that I can take breaks when needed.

 * As a user, I want to view my highest score so that I can track my progress over time.
+* As a user, I want to be able to view a list of previous high scores against the computer

+* As a user, I want to be able to play another player online.

+* As a user, I want my player vs player score saved in a separate database to view.

 ## Pseudocode:
 ```